 Of course everything was always behind schedule and the New Jersey sailed from San Diego to Hawai’i before we had finished the programming of the computer.
 We finished up as fast as we could and then flew to Pearl Harbor, Hawai’i to meet up with the New Jersey.
 The plan was to install the system before the ship left Hawai’i, then take a vacation day or two on the beach and fly home… cushy job.

 When we got there late in the afternoon, my first impression was of awe, this thing was huge, like a floating city, a city bristling with very large guns!
-Each of the 9 large main guns had an opening 16 inches across.
+Each of the 9 large main gun barrels had an opening 16 inches across.

-There was a long line of visitors checking out this giant war machine from another era, and it took awhile to get on board.
-We were surprised when we found out that she would sail very early the next morning, and we wouldn’t have time to finish installing the system by then.
+There was a long line of visitors checking out this giant war machine from another era, and it took awhile for us to get on board.
+When we finally got on board, we were surprised to find out that she would sail very early the next morning, and we wouldn’t have time to finish installing the system by then.
 We were going to have to stay on board the ship and install it while the New Jersey was at sea on its way to its first stop in Subic Bay, Philippines.
 Arrival was scheduled for 11 days later, and we also found out that now that we were on board we couldn’t get off before she sailed.
+We were literally embarking on a “John Wayne War Movie”, but this was a real war and I didn’t want to be in a real war just then.
 I remember thinking “what have I got myself into”.

-Departure was really early the next morning so when we left there was no one on shore to see us off except a Marine band and two navy wives, unlike the large crowd the day before when we got on board.
+Departure was very early the next morning (everything in the navy seemed to start “very early”) so when we left there was no one on shore to see us off except a Marine band and two navy wives, very unlike the large crowd the day before when we got on board.

 We were told that there was a rule that while sailing on board a US ship at war, which the New Jersey was, technical personnel (us) would be “in the Navy” with the rank of Lieutenant.
-“Instant officer”, that sounded very cool to me … until later …
+“Instant officer”, that sounded very cool and cheered me up a bit … until later …

 We were at sea for 11 days, and it was all like being in the middle of a John Wayne WWII movie, a frenetic, very loud movie.
 We each had our own rooms in “Officers Country”, mine had its own “view”, and we ate in the Officers Mess, which also meant that we had to pay for each meal, just like the other officers did.
 But the charge was minimal, even by the standards of the day.
 And the food wasn’t bad either.
 There was one other rule that I thought was odd, you would only get one cloth napkin at the start, and that same napkin would be placed at your table for every meal the whole voyage.
 Mine was pretty gross after 11 days.